Start from US$

-Day 01 : Arrival at Kathmandu.Upon arrival at international airport, our waiting support team will meet and greet you at the airport assist and transfer to the Hotel.
+Day 01 : AArrival at Kathmandu transfer to the Hotel.Upon arrival at international airport, our waiting support team will meet and greet you at the airport assist and transfer to the Hotel.

 Day 02 : Trekking preparation and permit paper work day.
 Trekking preparation and permit organize day.
 Please, check your insurance details and have a copy of your travel medical insurance policy with you.

-Day 03 : Fly to Tumlingtar (400m), 40 minutes flight and Trek to Khadbari (1025m)-2 to 3 hours This is the first day of your journey.
+Day 03 : Fly to Tumlingtar (400m), 35 to 40 minutes flight &drive to Num (1,500m) -3 to 4 hours via KhadbariThis is the first day of your journey.
 In the morning you'll be transferred to the domestic airport and fly to Tumlingtar, observing the ranges of snow capped peaks from Ganesh Himal to Mt.
 Everest, Makalu & Mt.
 Kanchenjunga.
-We will arrive at Tumlingtar after 40 minutes.
-Then we start our adventurous journey with our crew heading upwards through the Kumal village to the Khadbari in the midst of the sub-tropical forest of Sal tree (Sorea-Robusta) and more farm fields along the way, as we come to a town of Khadbari a major town of the Makalu region and from Khadbari with up and down walk lead to the camp at Mani Bhanjyang.
-The rest of the day we can explore the town and stay overnight at tented camp or Hotel.
+We will arrive at Tumlingtar after 35 to 40 minutes.
+Then we drive to Num by Jeep/Van/Bus whatever available via Tumlingtar settlement of Kumal ethnic group, to the Khadbari in the midst of the sub-tropical forest of Sal tree (Sorea-Robusta) and more farm fields along the way, as we come to a town of Khadbari a major town of the Makalu region and get in Num after 3 to 4 hours drive via Chichila village.
+Where is settled few local houses with superb scenic mountains of Mt.
+Makalu and Khumbakarna range.
+Staying overnight at Tea House.

-Day 06 : Trek Num to Seduwa (1,493m) -5 to 6 hours At first, we head down an extremely steep and terraced slope towards the Arun River, nearly 800 meters below.
+Day 04 : Trek Num to Seduwa (1,493m) -4 to 5 hoursAt first, we head down an extremely steep and terraced slope towards the Arun River, nearly 800 meters below.
 The lower slopes of this narrow valley are densely forested and the paths are quite slippery, after reaching the bottom we cross the suspension bridge across the torrential Arun River.
 Then we climb back out of the rain forest, reaching our lunch place.
 Another steep climb takes us up to Seduwa a village with a small health post and a primary school.
-Our camp will be set up nearby.
+Stay at Teahouse.

-Day 07 : Trek Seduwa to Tashi Gaun (2,200m) - 3 ½ to 4 hoursAfter breakfast, we have pleasant and short walk taking us to countryside farm villages.
+Day 05 : Trek Seduwa to Tashi Gaun (2,200m) - 3 ½ to 4 hoursAfter breakfast, we have pleasant and short walk taking us to countryside farm villages.
 Again it is a gradual trail and an uphill climb for an hour through the millet and rice fields.
 This takes us to the Tashi Gaon.
-We'll stay overnight at camp and rest for a time, before walking around the village.
+We'll stay overnight at tea house and rest for a time, before walking around the village.

-Day 08 : Trek Tashi Gaun to Kahuma Danda (3,500m) - 5 to 6 hoursToday, we leave human settlements for our new destination.
+Day 06 : Trek Tashi Gaun to Kauma/Khongma Danda (3,500m) - 5 to 6 hoursToday, we leave human settlements for our new destination.
 After Tashi Gaun we walk through the refreshing beautiful shade of the rhododendron and oak forests.
 Then leaving the dense forest before coming to summer pastures with traces of temporary made shepherd huts.
-From here onwards to Kahuma ridge is strenuous uphill climb, where the treeline declines and th bushes of rhododendron and juniper rise up.
-We'll stay overnight at our tented camp with scenic mountain ranges visible in the moon light.
+From here onwards to Kahuma ridge is strenuous uphill climb, where the tree line declines and the bushes of rhododendron and juniper rise up.
+We'll stay overnight at tea house, you can see scenic mountain ranges from your’s window also.

-Day 07 : Trek Khongma Danda to Mumbuk (3,400m) -5 to 6 hoursWe have a superb view of snow capped mountains and of the surrounding landscapes.
+Day 07 : Trek Khongma Danda to Mumbuk /Nambuk (3,400m) -5 to 6 hoursWe have a superb view of snow capped mountains and of the surrounding landscapes.
 Our trek follows a gradual trail with few ups and down pass through the Thulo Pokhari (big pond) and Sano Pokhari (small pond).
 In the heavy snow fall, the path from here can be quite misleading and it will be difficult to find the trail sometimes.
-We walk further cross the Keke La pass (4230m) Tutu-la (4,200m) where there is a chorten.
+We walk further cross the Keke La pass (4230m) Tutu-la (4,200m) where there is a Chorten.
 Then we walk downhill back to vegetation, a small clearing place for camping in the middle of the woods of pines, hemlock, birch and rhododendrons to reach at Mumbuk.
 After having dinner go to bed at Tea house.

-Day 10 : Trek Mumbuk to Yangla/Yangri Kharka (3,557m) following the Barun River upstream - 5 to 6 hoursThe day begins with a sharp descent down a wooden narrow valley and continues on to cross the Barun Khola just beyond Tamatan Kharka.
+Day 08 : Trek Mumbuk to Yangla/Yangri Kharka (3,557m) following the Barun River upstream - 5 to 6 hoursThe day begins with a sharp descent down a wooden narrow valley and continues on to cross the Barun Khola just beyond Tamatan Kharka.
 It can also be slippery with occasional rock falls so you will have to walk carefully.
 After this you follow the Barn Khola along its northern bank.
 This trail goes through the seasonal settlement of Yangle Kharka.
 Staying at tea house for the night.

-Day 11 : Trek Nehe Kharka to Sherson (4,600m) -6 to 7 hours Today, our trek begins crossing the wooden bridge on the Barun River and walk on boulders, where a large prayer wall is can be seen.
+Day 10 : Trek Langmale Kharka to Sherson (4,630m) -3 to 4 hoursToday, our trek begins crossing the wooden bridge on the Barun River and walk on boulders, where a large prayer wall is can be seen.
 After a 2-3 hour walk the vegetation gets thin, although the rhododendron, barberries, cotoneaster and juniper bushes keep on for some time.
 After a pleasant walk we get nearer to Sherson, where we will have sight of the lower Barun glacier and the towering majestic Mt.
 Makalu.
 This is also the lower base camp of Mt.
 Makalu.
 There are a number of stone enclosures at this high grazing ground with outstanding view of host of peaks, including the upper part of Makalu south face, and Mt.
-Baruntse (7,220m) and at Sherson we make camp for the night.
+Baruntse (7,220m) and at Sherson we staying overnight at tea shop/home stay.

-Day 12 : Free day for excursion around Makalu Base Camp Visit Japanese camp, French Camp.This is a rest day for acclimating so you will have a full day’s rest at the camp or, if you wish, wander around or some take a small hike.
+Day 12 : Free day for excursion around Makalu Base Camp Visit Japanese camp, French Camp.This is a rest day for acclimating so you will have a full day’s rest at the camp or, if you wish, wanders around or some take a small hike.
 The most scenic walk would be a hike on the right side of the camp for a closer view of Mt.
 Makalu, Barun Pokhari and the view of the rare face of Everest, the Kanshung face with Lhotse.
 A one hour steep climb brings you to the large meadow from where you can walk farther up to have a greater view of the mentioned peaks as well as other peaks.
 You may visit Japanese camp and French camp also.
 After exploring that area, stroll back to the camp.

-Day 13 : Trek Sherson to Yangri Kharka (3,645m) - 4 to 5 hoursAfter a wonderful romp in the surrounding valley, we trek back to end of the Barun valley named Yangri Kharkha (some time people called Yangla Kharka also) for the overnight camp.
+Day 13 : Trek Sherson to Yangri/Yangla Kharka (3,645m) - 4 to 5 hoursAfter a wonderful romp in the surrounding valley, we trek back to end of the Barun valley named Yangri Kharkha (some time people called Yangla Kharka also) for the overnight camp.

 Day 14 : Trek Yangri Kharka to Mumbuk (3,400m) -5 to 6 hoursAfter breakfast, we continue our journey back to Mumbuk.
 After leaving the Barun Valley it is all uphill to the overnight camp in the midst of the alpine forest of Mumbuk.
 Here we enjoy the day and stroll around.

-Day 16 : Trek Kahuma Danda to Navagaun (2,500m) via Tashi Gaun – 6 to 7 hours Today, we trek back to Tashi Gaon and continue walking towards Navagaun on the upper trail for another 2/3 hours through the cool shade of the forest.
+Day 16 : Trek Kahuma Danda to Narbugaun (1,310m) via Tashi Gaun (2,100m) – 5 to 6 hoursToday, we trek back to Tashi Gaon and continue walking towards Navagaun on the upper trail for another 2/3 hours through the cool shade of the forest.
 After leaving the forest area we come to farm terraces and eventually to the village of Navagaun, another Sherpa village which is much larger than Tashigaun, situated right above the Seduwa village.

-Day 17 : Trek Navagaun to Num via Seduwa – 6 to 7 hours After breakfast, we follow a downhill track through the farm fields for an hour or two to Seduwa village.
+Day 17 : Trek Narbugaun to Num (1,560m) via Seduwa (1,500m) – 5 to 6 hoursAfter breakfast, we follow a downhill track through the farm fields for an hour or two to Seduwa village.
 From Seduwa we retrace the journey to Num, with 2-3 hours downhill and after the bridge we have another 2/3 hours before making it back to Num.
 Enjoy the walk during the way back to Num village.
+Stay at Tea house.

-Day 22 : Your own destination.In this pleasant day you may have full day at leisure either relax at hotel or explore the around Thamel.
-Today is day of ending your journey, so we would like offer you farewell dinner in Nepali typical Restaurant and hand over you Trip Certificate, Trekking Permit and TIMS Card for memory of Nepal trip.
+Day 20 : Your own destination.In this pleasant day you may have full day at leisure either relax at hotel or explore the around Thamel.
+Today is day of ending your journey, so we would like offer you farewell meeting hand over you Trip Certificate, Trekking Permit and TIMS Card for memory of Nepal trip.
 Today is free or last minute shopping for souvenirs or gift to your family, friends or relatives for you until departure flight/drive.
 Our assist will be transfer to the International Airport for your departure flight to your onwards destination, taking with you the memory of a life time.